adeabujade/University-Topology/README.md

 Departments: Management, HR, Finance, and the Faculty of Business.

-Network Configuration:
+Network VLANs:

 Devices will be assigned to separate VLANs for each department and the Faculty of Business.
+Separate IP networks will be assigned to each faculty.
+Switches will be configured with VLANs for traffic segmentation.

 VLANs: